Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

     order for dates, in alphabetical order for name and id, and in lexicographical order for tags.
     The default value is "name".
 If an incorrect sorting key is provided, the scenarios are sorted by name.
+- *created_start_time* represents the optional inclusive start date to filter scenarios by creation date.
+- *created_end_time* represents the optional inclusive end date to filter scenarios by creation date.

 !!! note